Skip to content

 1. Provide evidence-based oral health care while employing critical-thinking skills.

-2. Apply scientific and lay literature as they relate to treatment-related decisions.
+2. Apply scientific and lay literature to treatment-related decisions.

 3. Demonstrate advanced attributes of professionalism, including the ability to self-assess, make ethical decisions, develop professional competencies, and utilize lifelong learning.

-4. Apply biomedical science knowledge in the delivery of patient care.
+4. Apply biomedical science knowledge to the delivery of patient care.

 5. Provide patient-centered oral health care by applying behavioral science principles.